BBK-PiJ-2014-01/Day14/README.md

 - Numbers always seem to converge to 1 (ends-up repeating the sequence 4,2,1)

 Exercise 5:
-- Class Sort with method mergeSort() implemented
+- Class Sort with static method mergeSort() implemented
 - Class LaunchSort implemented.
 Printing a list before and after a Mergesort.

+Exercise 6:
+- Static method quickSort() implemented in Class Sort.
+- Running a Quicksort from LaunchSort Class.
+Printing a list before and after the Quicksort.